open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 originating from the instrumented library need to be matched using the `named()` matcher.

 Implementations of `TypeInstrumentation` will often implement advice classes as static inner classes.
-These classes are referred to by name in the mappings from method descriptor to advice class, typically in the `transform()` method.
+These classes are referred to by name when applying advice classes to methods in the `transform()` method.

 You probably noticed in the example above that the advice class is being referenced in a slightly peculiar way: